darpa-scify/ensemble_system/README.md

 ### 4. Download and Extract Runs Data

-Download the runs data from Google Drive link below and extract it to the `runs` folder: https://drive.google.com/drive/folders/1VwJ6lPLuez-KQVQviFGZIJVqbe9MR5OI?usp=drive_link
+Download and unzip the runs data from Google Drive link below and extract it to the `runs` folder: https://drive.google.com/drive/folders/1VwJ6lPLuez-KQVQviFGZIJVqbe9MR5OI?usp=drive_link

 ```